Fleet Management Glossary

 MPV – Multi-purpose vehicle.

-Occupational Road Risk – Risks which arise from employees using the road network in conjunction with business activities.
+Occupational Road Risk – Risks that arise from employees using the road network in conjunction with business activities.

 Operating Lease – A short term lease (a period shorter than the economic life of the asset) where the lessor assumes most of the risks of ownership.
 Contract hire is an example of an operating lease.